PIA VPN review

 Does Private Internet Access work on Firestick?

-Yes, there is a dedicated PIA VPN app for Amazon Firestick.
-You can install it via Downloader.
+Yes, you can use PIA’s Smart DNS feature for Amazon Firestick.
 You will find the instructions on the official page of Private Internet Access VPN.
 Also, feel free to check our top VPNs for Amazon Fire Stick & Fire TV.